shikokuchuo/mirai/README.md

 efficient solution to serialization and transmission of `torch` tensors.

-[Kirill Müller](https://github.com/krlmlr/), for discussion on using daemons to host Arrow database connections.
+[Kirill Müller](https://github.com/krlmlr/), for discussion on using ‘daemons’ to host Arrow database connections.

 ### Links